BenoitHiller/BenoitHiller/README.md

 ## Dear Recruiters

 If you would like a response to your emails please include the following string in them: `29a4b4bb-30d2-432d-bacc-c7386da87477`.
-Though I doubt I'm going to bother going through the interview process for a company that is building some vague technical novelty in the hopes of eventual usefulness or a minor convenience that hopes to make profit through rent seeking after creating a monopoly.